-Authorities in Cape Town, struggling with its worst water crisis ever, have ordered residents to use no more than 50 liters, or 13.2 gallons, of water a day.
+Struggling with its worst water crisis ever, authorities in Cape Town have ordered residents residents to use no more than 50 liters, or 13.2 gallons, of water a day.
 The restrictions are an effort to avoid so-called Day Zero, when officials will be forced to shut off taps and residents will need to line up at water distribution points for a reduced daily allocation of 6.6 gallons.

 And the 4 million people living in the city are feeling the strain of watching every drop they use.

 “The water-saving measures were fine in the beginning, but month after month the novelty of saving water has worn off and it’s become revolting,” Koton said.
 “It’s starting to feel unhygienic.
 When you go to the toilet, sometimes you want to wash with soap and water and not hand sanitizer."

 Koton said that she sometimes shares a towel with her husband to cut down on the wash, and regularly reminds her two teenage children to put only their dirtiest clothing in the hamper.